top of page

 Before We Go...

 Are you excited about this format of therapy?
 Before we meet outdoors, we will complete a brief screening (completed within an intake or regular therapy session) to ensure that this format is a good match.
-In the screening we will go over your comfort level in the outdoors, and have a conversation about the pros and cons to this type of therapy so that you can choose to give informed consent after receiving all of the details.
+In the screening we will go over your comfort level in the outdoors, any relevant medical concerns, and have a conversation about the pros and cons to this type of therapy so that you can choose to give informed consent after receiving all of the details.
 See more FAQ's below.

 bottom of page